nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 As a seasoned user of Simplst, the [command summary](#command-summary) section would be useful to show you an overview of the commands available and how to use them.

-Lastly, the [FAQ](#faq) section will provide you with answers to questions that you might have while using Simplst.
+Lastly, the [FAQ](#faq) section will provide you with answers to the questions that you might have while using Simplst.
-Otherwise, the [contents page](#contents-page) below displays all the features that Simplst has to offer.
-You can click on any section and you will be brought to that section directly.
+Otherwise, the [content's page](#contents-page) below displays all the features that Simplst has to offer.
+You can click on any section, and you will be brought to that section directly.

 ## Contents page
 * [Explanation of Key Terms or Symbols](#explanation-of-key-terms-or-symbols)